Abstract

 According to MIL-STD-810G, test engineers should not accelerate tests by applying excessive amplitudes “simply to achieve short test durations.
 Such excessive amplitudes may lead to wholly unrepresentative failures and cause suppliers to design material to withstand arbitrary tests rather than the in-service conditions” (p.
 237).

 The military standard also defines an exaggeration factor.
 “It is recommended that the exaggeration factor be kept to a minimum value consistent with the constraints of in-service time and desired time, and should generally not exceed values of 1.414^(S1/S2) or 2^(W(f)1/W(f)2).”
-According to this statement, for a material with m=7.5, the maximum ratio between the in-service time and the test time can be 1.414^(7.5) ≈ 13.4.
+According to this statement, for material with an m value of 7.5, the maximum ratio between the in-service time and test time is 1.414^(7.5) ≈ 13.4.

-How Can I Create a Time-history File from PSDs?
+How Can I Create a Time-history File from a PSD?

 In VibrationVIEW, the simplest method to produce a time-history file from a PSD is to use the Random Import function.
-Import the PSD using Random Import, run the test, and record the Ch1 time waveform.
-With this method, you can use demonstration mode or loop the drive to Ch1 with a short BNC cable.
-Connection to a shaker is unnecessary because a PSD is not uniquely associated with a time waveform.
-The FDS is a time-based algorithm; if you run the same PSD repeatedly, you will not get the same FDS but a good approximation.
+Import the PSD, run the test, and record the Ch1 time waveform.
+You can use demonstration mode or loop the drive to Ch1 with a short BNC cable.
+Connection to a shaker is unnecessary because a PSD is not unique to any time waveform.
+The FDS is a time-based algorithm; if you run the same PSD repeatedly, you will not produce the same FDS but a good approximation.

-A second option for moving from a PSD to a time waveform is to assume random phases using a tool like MATLAB, but the results would not be significantly different.
+A second option is to assume random phases using a tool like MATLAB, but the results would not be significantly different.

 Is it Possible to Determine How Much Damage a PSD Causes?

 Not by itself.
-A PSD is only associated with an acceleration waveform.
-The FDS requires an m value and acceleration waveform.
-If you know the product’s m and Q values and import the time-history data, you can generate an FDS.
+A PSD is only associated with a time waveform.
+The FDS also requires the product’s material properties.
+You can generate an FDS with a time-history file and the product’s m and Q values.

 Can the FDS Determine Which PSD Causes More Damage?